Develop with Go on Ubuntu

 Delve is used in this example to debug the calculateAverage function.
 You need to be in a debugging session, indicated by the (dlv) prompt.

-If the break point is set successfully, you get the following message:
+If the break point is set successfully, you get a message similar to this:

 4. Continue to the for loop: